symfony/symfony-docs/quick_tour/the_view.rst

 Template Helpers
 ----------------

-The Symfony templating system can be easily extended via helpers.
-Helpers are PHP objects that provide features useful in a template context. ``actions`` and ``slots`` are two of the built-in Symfony helpers.
+The Symfony2 templating system can be easily extended via helpers.
+Helpers are PHP objects that provide features useful in a template context. ``actions`` and ``slots`` are two of the built-in Symfony2 helpers.

 Links between Pages
 ~~~~~~~~~~~~~~~~~~~

-Speaking of web applications, creating links between different pages is a
+Speaking of web applications, creating links between different pages is a must.
-must.
-Instead of hardcoding URLs in templates, the ``router`` helper knows how
+Instead of hardcoding URLs in templates, the ``router`` helper knows how to
-to generate URLs based on the routing configuration.
-That way, all your URLs
+generate URLs based on the routing configuration.
+That way, all your URLs can
-can be easily updated by changing the configuration:
+be easily updated by changing the configuration:

 .. code-block:: html+php